AmitSheoran-557/soft-sell/README.md

 - **Font**: `Poppins` for a clean modern look
 - **UI**: Clean, minimal, and trustworthy tone
 - Used Tailwind’s utility classes for fast and consistent styling
-- framer motion for subtle scroll-based animations
+- Used GSAP and framer motion for subtle scroll-based animations

 ---